PROFILE

 of negotiations produced the U.S.-China joint

-communiqué of August 17, 1982.
+communique of August 17, 1982.
 In this third

-Taiwan, and the Chinese described as a
+sales to Taiwan, and the Chinese described as a

 fundamental policy their effort to strive for a